RESEARCH

 An approach grounded in practice.

-My approach to research is shaped by twenty years of clinical work and the operational responsibility of running practices.
+My approach to research is shaped by decades of clinical work and the operational responsibility of running practices.
 I do not believe theory and practice belong in separate rooms.

 The questions worth asking, in my view, are the ones that arrive in the clinic and the ones that follow you home from it.
 The methods worth using are the ones that respect both the rigor of the discipline and the texture of the lives the work is meant to serve.